bcgov/moh-iam/keycloak-javaee-example/README.md

 This example shows how to add the Payara OpenID Connect adapter to an application.
-This example is a part of the guide [How to secure a Jakarta EE application deployed to Payara with Keycloak]([described in the wiki](https://github.com/bcgov/moh-iam/wiki/How-to-secure-a-Jakarta-EE-application-deployed-to-Payara-with-Keycloak))
+This example is a part of the guide [How to secure a Jakarta EE application deployed to Payara with Keycloak](https://github.com/bcgov/moh-iam/wiki/How-to-secure-a-Jakarta-EE-application-deployed-to-Payara-with-Keycloak)).

 # Prerequisites